 Although they are now bred in solid colors, some species of Syrian hamsters come in a few different shades.
 For example, the Siberian hamster, also known as the winter white Russian dwarf, is available in purplish grey with an ivory belly and a grey stripe on the back or may have white hairs sprinkled throughout the coat.

-Unlike fancy bear hamsters, Syrian hamsters come in several different coat types.
+Syrian hamsters, also called fancy bear hamsters, come in several different coat types.
 Some common coat types include short-haired, long-haired, rex, and satin.
-Fancy bear hamsters fall under the category of short-haired hamsters.
+Fancy bear hamsters usually fall under the category of short-haired hamsters.
 The long-haired Syrians are also called teddy bear hamsters.
 The two fur types are satin, glossy, and rex, which have wave or curly textures.
 Both short-haired and long-haired hamsters may either have satin or rex coat types.

-On the contrary, the wild population of Syrian hamsters is found in fertile, agricultural, and densely populated areas in various Middle Eastern parts, including northern Syria and southern Turkey.
+The wild population of Syrian hamsters is found in fertile, agricultural, and densely populated areas in various Middle Eastern parts, including northern Syria and southern Turkey.
 Their habitats include the edges of deserts, dunes, plateaus, steppes, and more.
+All types of hamsters need a large space if kept as pets, as they travel up to 5 miles per day in the wild.

 Fancy bear hamsters are quite docile and friendly.
 They are also very curious and adventurous.
 So, these creatures love wandering around to explore their surroundings.
 However, they may react by biting if they become scared or startled.
 Although fancy bear hamsters are small, their bites can hurt.

-As opposed to domesticated fancy bear hamsters, wild Syrian hamsters are territorial and intolerant of each other.
+Hamsters are territorial and intolerant of each other.
 They usually attack each other, except when a male meets a female in heat.
 Even siblings may start attacking each other once they mature, sometimes to death.
 Some Syrian hamster species in captivity treat any foreign scent as a threat.
 Therefore, they may kill and eat healthy young hamsters who interact with humans.
+It is always recommended to keep one hamster per enclosure for their own happiness and safety.

-Over time, selective breeding has produced several hamster species, including the fancy bear hamster.
+Over time, selective breeding has produced several hamster species in new colors.
 In 1971, a separate stock of hamsters was exported from Syria to the United States.
 However, it’s thought that the current domestic golden hamster may have descended from the ones captured in Syria in 1930.

 The Featured Image